 School DescriptionSituated in a traditional English village in the beautiful Yorkshire countryside, yet just 5 miles from Leeds city centre, Fulneck School is an independent co-educational boarding school with plenty to offer.
-The school’s academic results speak for themselves and it is proud of its position in the top 5% of all schools and colleges in England last year.
+The school’s academic results speak for themselves and it is proud of its position in the top 5% of all schools and colleges in England.
 With its diverse curriculum, Fulneck School is able to fulfil, if not exceed, every student’s academic potential.
 Whether it be pupils with Oxbridge aspirations or those needing expert care from the award-winning Learning Support Unit, Fulneck School is equipped to help each individual succeed.

 The original Grade 1 listed 18th century buildings have recently been tastefully refurbished with modern facilities and upgraded to meet today's educational needs without losing their essential character.
 Extensive grounds and playing fields surround the school buildings, on the side of a valley in picturesque Yorkshire.